cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 #### DeepSpeed
 DeepSpeed is an open-source library developed by Microsoft that optimizes the training of large deep learning models.
 It aims to reduce the time and memory requirements needed for training large models with trillions of parameters on distributed GPU clusters.

 DeepSpeed optimizes training through a combination of several techniques, including gradient accumulation, model parallelism, and automatic mixed precision (AMP).
-In additon, DeepSpeed also uses a technique known as ZeRO (Zero Redundancy Optimizer).
+In addition, DeepSpeed also uses a technique known as ZeRO (Zero Redundancy Optimizer).
 ZeRO partitions a model into small pieces and stores only one copy of each piece in memory, effectively reducing the amount of memory required to train very large models.
 This can be a huge advantage since running out of memory is a common problem when training large models with limited resources.

 #### Onnx Runtime Training (ORT)